Privacy / Security / ID Theft

 No

-We don't share
+We do not share

-For our affiliates' everyday business purposes--
+For our affiliate’s everyday business purposes –

 information about your creditworthiness